10 Habits to Strengthen a Parent-Child Relationship

 The habit of seeing things from your child's perspective will ensure that you treat her with respect and look for win/win solutions.
 It will help you see the reasons for behavior that would otherwise drive you crazy.
 And it will help you regulate your own emotions so when your buttons get pushed and you find yourself in "fight or flight," your child doesn't look so much like the enemy.

 8. Slow down and savor the moment.

-You aren't just rushing your child through the schedule so you can spend a few minutes with him before bed.
-Every interaction all day long is an opportunity to connect.
-Slow down and share the moment: Let him smell the strawberries before you put them in the smoothie.
+Instead of rushing your child through the schedule so you can spend a few minutes with him before bed, use every interaction all day long as an opportunity to connect.
+Slow down and share the moment with your child: Let him smell the strawberries before you put them in the smoothie.
 When you're helping him wash his hands, put yours in the running water with his, and share the cool rush of the water.
 Smell his hair.
 Listen to his laughter.
 Look him in the eyes and meet him heart to open heart, sharing that big love.
-Connect in the magnificence of the present moment — which is really the only way we can connect.
+Connect in the magnificence of the present moment.
+Which is really the only way we can connect.
 (For most parents, this is also the secret to being able to tolerate playing that same game, yet again.)